Mhijazi16/Orbit/README.md

 # Orbit
-command line tools used to automate your git commits by using your comments as a commit message
+command line tool used to automate your git commits by using your comments as a commit message